 In the EOS world, the solution is called a “Level 10” meeting.
 What’s a Level 10 Meeting™?

-It's a 90 minute weekly meeting, held amongst the company leadership team.
+It’s a 90 minute weekly meeting, held amongst the company leadership team.
 While 25 minutes are reporting, a full 60 minutes of every meeting is spent on truly solving the top 1-3 issues: issues that probably have crept up time and again, month over month, for years!
-Imagine if you put your heads around even two root issues - and solved them - every week.
-If I'm doing the math right (remember, I can only count to five), you'd be solving over 100 real company issues a year.
-How much better and healthier would your company be today if you had 100 fewer issues?
+Imagine if you put your heads around even one root issue – and solved it – every week.
+If I’m doing the math right (remember, I can only count to five), you’d be solving over 50+ real company issues a year.
+How much better and healthier would your company be today if you had 50 fewer issues?

 The kids can try this at home, too

 It doesn’t have to be just the company’s big-boy leadership teams that hold these meetings.
 Leadership on every level of the company should hold these meetings – from finance to sales to operations (yes, even the design and development departments).
 Mid and lower level teams that do hold regular Level 10 meetings get invaluable grass roots and real time team input – input that can be identified, discussed, and solved.